The product of simple modules over KLR algebras and quiver Grassmannians: Quiver Hecke algebras

 for some $\ZZ$-graded vector spaces $L(\lambda)$, then these $L(\lambda)$ can be thought of as modules over $R_\alpha$.
-The following theorem shows that all the simple modules over $R_\alpha$ are of this form. \begin{Remark} Note that all of $L(\lambda)$ are self-dual simple modules, Since $\cL_\alpha$ and $\IC(\lambda)$ are $\DD$-invariant, where $\DD$ refers to Verdier duality. \end{Remark} \begin{Theorem}[{\cite[Theorem 8.6.12]{CG}}] The non-zero numbers of collection $\{L(\lambda)\}$ arising form \refb{eq:BDDalpha} form a complete set of the isomorphism class of self-dual simple $R(\alpha)$-modules \end{Theorem} \begin{proof} By~\cite[Chapter 8]{CG} we have Thus, the simple modules are of the form $L(\lambda)$, where $\lambda\in \cP_\alpha=\KP{\alpha}$. \end{proof}
+The following theorem shows that all the simple modules over $R_\alpha$ are of this form (up to some scaling). \begin{Remark} Note that all of $L(\lambda)$ are self-dual simple modules, Since $\cL_\alpha$ and $\IC(\lambda)$ are $\DD$-invariant, where $\DD$ refers to Verdier duality. \end{Remark} \begin{Theorem}[{\cite[Theorem 8.6.12]{CG}}] The non-zero terms of collection $\{L(\lambda)\}$ arising form \refb{eq:BDDalpha} form a complete set of the isomorphism class of self-dual simple $R(\alpha)$-modules. \end{Theorem} \begin{proof} By~\cite[Chapter 8]{CG} we have Thus, the simple modules are of the form $L(\lambda)$, where $\lambda\in \cP_\alpha=\KP{\alpha}$. \end{proof}

-\subsection{Induction and Restriction functors}
+\subsection{Induction and Restriction Functors}